Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution

 Figures~\ref{fig:colormap_semimajor_axis_ecc} and \ref{fig:colormap_eccentricity_ecc} show that when accounting for anisotropic ejection (i.e., extended bodies; $X_{\rm L1}(f_{\rm don},q,e) \neq 0$) the parameter space differs.
-The donor’s spin velocity $f_{\rm don}$ further modifies these domains by shifting the position of the instantaneous $L_1$ point in the corotating frame.
-Although we do not explore this effect in detail here (see \hyperref[paperI]{Paper~I}), the trend is the same in both circular and eccentric orbits: subsynchronous donors ($f_{\rm don} < 1$) expand the domains for orbital widening and eccentricity pumping (higher $q_{\rm trans,a}$ and $q_{\rm trans,e}$), while supersynchronous donors (higher $f_{\rm don} > 1$) contract them (lower $q_{\rm trans,a}$ and $q_{\rm trans,e}$).
+The spin of the donor $f_{\rm don}$ further modifies these domains by shifting the position of the instantaneous $L_1$ point in the corotating frame.
+Although we do not explore this effect in detail here (see ), the trend is the same in both circular and eccentric orbits: subsynchronous donors ($f_{\rm don} < 1$) expand the domains for orbital widening and eccentricity pumping (higher $q_{\rm trans,a}$ and $q_{\rm trans,e}$), while supersynchronous donors (higher $f_{\rm don} > 1$) contract them (lower $q_{\rm trans,a}$ and $q_{\rm trans,e}$).
 This dependence on $f_{\rm don}$ becomes less pronounced at higher eccentricities.